atesterlabs/bmtips/_posts/2017-05-25-icon-reference-guide.md

 ## Where Can I Learn More?

 BlueMail is constantly adding new and exciting features for many different devices.
-To learn more about upcoming news, features, or even device specific solutions, please visit us at one of the links below.</p>
+To learn more about upcoming news, features, or even device specific solutions, please visit us at one of the links below.

 * [BlueMail Reviews](https://bluemailreviews.com) - Here you can read what users and members of the press have to say about BlueMail
 * [BlueMail Info](https://bluemail.info) - Here is where you can find all sorts of news regarding features both upcoming and present